dudintv/dudin.tv/content/articles/vizrt-script-1.md

 End Sub
 ```
 <details><summary>Show answer</summary>
-	It's just simple effect of blinking.
+	It's just a simple effect of blinking.
 Object reveals in a flash and smoothly hides in 50 frames (by alpha).
 </details>

 ## Homework

-1. Rewrite the script of rotations for ability to drop it to dozen object and it wouldn't have a similar angle of rotation. _Hint: random number gets by system function Random(360), where "360" is maximum value, and minimum is zero always._
+1. Rewrite the script of rotations for the ability to drop it to dozen object and it wouldn't have a similar angle of rotation. _Hint: random number gets by system function Random(360), where "360" is the maximum value, and the minimum is zero always._

 2. Write a script that will shake the current container by rotation.
-For example 10 degree to and fro.
+For example, 10 degrees to and fro.
 Make it with easy changing shaking degree as a default setting.
 Additional task: add extra shaking by position.

-3. __More difficult task__ You will have to look in documentation;) Write a script for "infinity" shifting of looped texture on current container. _Hint: the whole loop of the texture is 10 only if texture scale is 1._
+3. __More difficult task__ You will have to look in documentation;) Write a script for "infinity" shifting of looped texture on the current container. _Hint: the whole loop of the texture is 10 only if the texture scale is 1._